 Students are in the laboratory Monday–Friday from 7:30 a.m. to 4:00 p.m.
 Students develop technical skills under the instruction and supervision of certified medical technologists/medical laboratory scientists by rotating through the major divisions of the clinical laboratory.
 They learn to perform laboratory procedures by assisting with actual tests on hospital patients.
 Because their learning is directly related to patients and their illnesses, students develop an important professional concept–a sense of responsibility toward patients.

 Students also attend lectures on a daily basis.
 Both lectures and lab rotations are accompanied by frequent written, oral and practical examinations.
 The entire clinical course is concluded with a comprehensive examination.

 Upon successful completion of the clinical program, students receive a certificate from the School of Medical Technology and are eligible to take a national certification examination, such as the ASCP Board of Certification Medical Laboratory Scientist exam.
 The program has maintained a 100% pass rate for this exam over the last three years.
 In addition, over the past three years, the program has a 100% graduation rate and 0% attrition rate for students entering the final half of the program.
 And 100% of graduates who seek jobs have been placed in jobs within one year of graduation.
-In fact, most graduates have a job at graduation. (revised 12/2014)
+In fact, most graduates have a job at graduation. (revised 10/2015)

 Students are selected for admission to the School of Medical Technology on the basis of college performance, aptitude for medical laboratory science, interest, motivation, character, health status and Mississippi residency.
 Student, faculty and employment selection practices are non-discriminatory with respect to race, color, creed, sex, age, disability and national origin.

 For either 4+1 or 3+1 students, academic requirements include successful completion of required courses in the following academic disciplines: